microsoft/CNTK/bindings/python/doc/sequence.rst

 As is apparent from the figure above on the right, RNNs are the natural structure for dealing with sequences.
 This includes everything from text to music to video; anything where the current state is dependent on the previous state.
-While RNNs are indeed powerful, the "vanilla" RNN is extremely hard to learn via gradient based methods.
+While RNNs are indeed powerful, a "vanilla" RNN, whose state at each step is a nonlinear function of the previous state and the current observation, is extremely hard to learn via gradient based methods.
-Because the gradient needs to flow back through the network to learn, the contribution from an early element (for example a word at the start of a sentence) on much later elements (like the classification of last word) can essentially vanish.
+Because the gradient needs to flow back through the network to learn, the contribution from an early element (for example a word at the start of a sentence) on much later elements, such as the classification of the last word in a long sentence, can essentially vanish.

 Dealing with the above problem is an active area of research.
 An architecture that seems to be successful in practice is the Long Short Term Memory (LSTM) network.